 As an experienced and accomplished litigator, Michael Knippen takes pride in the long list of successful outcomes he has obtained for his insurance industry clients.
 His acumen for protecting and advancing his clients’ interests in disputed matters is matched by the sound and strategic guidance and attention to detail contained in the opinions and counsel he provides.

-A native of Wheaton, Illinois, Mike is the managing partner of the firm’s Chicago office and a member of the firm’s management committee who has built a national practice counseling excess insurers in high profile and large exposure cases.
+Mike has built a national practice counseling excess insurers in high profile and large exposure cases.
 In this role, he draws on his extensive experience as a trial attorney defending complex cases in the areas of professional liability, products liability, energy, construction, and transportation to effectively advocate for his clients in alternative dispute resolution proceedings.
 His litigation experience also includes representing agents, brokers, and directors and officers.

 Additionally, Mike represents primary and excess carriers in complex insurance coverage disputes and declaratory judgment actions in state and federal courts throughout the country, often involving claims of bad faith and extra-contractual liability.
 Mike’s insurance coverage practice includes counseling insurers and providing coverage opinions concerning general liability, professional liability, and reinsurance matters.